ldapjs/node-ldapjs/README.md

         where the fourth value is a subset of eight hexadecimal values that is also enclosed in braces:
         {0x00000000,0x0000,0x0000,{0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00}}

-Guid formatting is unobtrusive by default.
+GUID formatting is unobtrusive by default.
 You should explicitly define formatting mode in order to enable it.

 ## License